-- Pay your Preliminary Tax for Income Tax purposes for the current year,
+- Pay your Preliminary Tax for the current year,

-- File your tax return for the previous tax year for Income Tax and Capital Gains Tax, and,
+- File your tax return and self-assessment for the previous tax year, and,

-- Pay any balance of Income Tax due for the previous year.
+- Pay any balance of tax due for the previous year.

 The due date of 31 October is also known as the specified return date.

 An important point to note is that if you are filing a paper tax return for the previous tax year and wait until the Pay and File deadline of 31 October to do so, you will need to do your own calculations of your tax liability for the year in question.
-However if you file the paper tax return before 31 August (early filer) Revenue will issue a tax assessment notice for the previous year in advance of the 31 October deadline.
+However if you file the paper tax return before 31 August (early filer) Revenue will complete the self-assessment panel on your behalf.
 This will save you having to calculate your liability for that year and you will have certainty of the balance of tax payable for the previous year.
 You will also be in a better position to decide on the preliminary tax payable for the current year.